hzovaro/spaxelsleuth/README.md

 1. Create LZIFU spaxel DataFrames by running `loaddaata.lzifu.make_lzifu_df()`.
 See the docstrings within for details on how to process data with different emission line fitting and/or binning schemes, how to apply different S/N cuts, etc.
 2. After running `make_lzifu_df()`, the DataFrame can be loaded using `loaddata.lzifu.load_lzifu_df()`.
+3. Use `loaddata.lzifu.add_metadata()` to merge the DataFrame with another containing metadata (e.g. stellar masses, position angles, etc.).

 # Using `spaxelsleuth` with S7 data